-- 1 Select a PowerClip object.

-- 2 Click Object ▶ PowerClip ▶ Lock contents to PowerClip.
+- 1 Select a PowerClip object. - 2 Click Object ▶ PowerClip ▶ Lock contents to PowerClip.

-- 89
+When the content is unlocked, it is separated from the frame, so that the frame can be moved independently.
 If you move the frame while the content is unlocked, the content remains stationary and is not visible until you move the frame over it.